jakubkanna/cv-app/README.md

 # CV Application
 ## TOP Lesson: https://www.theodinproject.com/lessons/node-path-react-new-cv-application

-Practice of `useState`, `props` and basic ReactJS rendering techniques.
+Practice using `useState`, `props`, and basic ReactJS rendering techniques.
+The setup is done with Vite and the project is deployed on Netlify.